Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

 \subsection{Decoherence studies with kaons and atoms}

-\subsubsection{Spacetime foam as decoherence effects and the ``$\alpha , \beta , \gamma$ test theory"}
+\subsubsection{Spacetime foam as decoherence effects and the ``$\alpha$, $\beta$, $\gamma$ test theory''}

-As stressed earlier in this review the idea of ``spacetime foam" appears to appeal to everyone involved in quantum-gravity research, but this is in part due to the fact that this idea is not really well defined, not by the qualitative intuitive picture proposed by Wheeler.
-Of course, in order to set up a phenomenology for effects induced by this spacetime foam it is instead necessary to provide for it physical/experimentally-meaningful characterization.
+As stressed earlier in this review the idea of ``spacetime foam'' appears to appeal to everyone involved in quantum-spacetime research, but this is in part due to the fact that this idea is not really well defined, not by the qualitative intuitive picture proposed by Wheeler.
+Of course, in order to set up a phenomenology for effects induced by this spacetime foam it is instead necessary to provide for it physical/experimentally-meaningful characterizations.
 I already discussed one possible such characterization, given in terms of distance fuzziness and associated strain noise for interferometry.
-Another attempt to characterize physically spacetime foam can be found in Refs.~\cite{elmn,emn} (also see the alternative perspective adopted in Ref.~\cite{floreacpt}), focusing on the possibility that the rich dynamical properties of spacetime foam might act as a decoherence-inducing environment.
+Another attempt to characterize physically spacetime foam can be found in Refs.~\cite{elmn,emn} (other valuable perspectives on this subject can be found in Refs.~\cite{floreacpt,garayDECO}), focusing on the possibility that the rich dynamical properties of spacetime foam might act as a decoherence-inducing environment.

 The main focus of Refs.~\cite{elmn,emn} has been the neutral-kaon system, whose remarkably delicate balance of scales provides opportunities not only for very sensitive tests of CPT symmetry but also for very sensitive tests of decoherence.
-Refs.~\cite{elmn,emn} essentially propose a test theory for quantum-gravity-induced decoherence in the (non-relativistic) neutral-kaon system that adopts the formalism of density matrices and is centered on the following evolution equation for the neutral-kaon reduced density matrix $\rho$:
+Refs.~\cite{elmn,emn} essentially propose a test theory, based on the mentioned Loiuville-strings idea, for spacetime-foam-induced decoherence in the neutral-kaon system.
+This test theory adopts the formalism of density matrices and is centered on the following evolution equation for the neutral-kaon reduced density matrix $\rho$:

 where $H$ is an ordinary-quantum-mechanics Hamiltonian and $\delta \!
 H_{mn}$ (with indices $m,n$ running from 1 to 4: $\{m,n\} \in \{1,2,3,4\}$) is the spacetime-foam-induced decoherence matrix, taken to be such that $\delta \!
 H_{1n}=\delta \!
 H_{2n}=\delta \!
 H_{n1}=\delta \!
 H_{n2}=0$, while $\delta \!
 H_{34}=\delta \!
 H_{43}=-2\beta$, $\delta \!
 H_{33}=-2\alpha$, and $\delta \!
 H_{44}=-2\gamma$.
-Therefore the test theory is fully specified upon fixing $H$ and giving some definite values to the parameters $\alpha , \beta , \gamma$.
+Therefore the test theory is fully specified upon fixing $H$ and giving some definite values to the parameters $\alpha$, $\beta$, $\gamma$.